Sunwood-ai-labs/IRIS/docs/README.en.md

 ## 🔧 Usage

-Once you've set up IRIS, it will operate as follows:
+Once IRIS is set up, it operates as follows:

 1. When a new issue is created in your repository, IRIS will automatically activate.
-2. The AI will analyze the content of the issue.
+2. The AI analyzes the issue content.
-3. Appropriate labels will be suggested and automatically applied to the issue.
+3. Appropriate labels are suggested and automatically applied to the issue.
-4. Detailed comments will be added to the issue.
+4. Detailed comments are added to the issue.
-5. If necessary, change suggestions will be generated.
+5. Change suggestions are generated if necessary.
-6. When a pull request is merged, release notes will be automatically generated.
+6. When a pull request is merged, release notes are automatically generated.
-7. When a new release occurs, the content of the release notes will be automatically reflected in the README.
+7. Upon new releases, the README is automatically updated with the release notes content.

-No special actions are required on your part.
-Simply create a new issue, and IRIS will handle the rest automatically.
+No special actions are required.
+Simply create a new issue, and IRIS will handle everything automatically.

-## 📝 Update Information
+## 📝 Updates

-- [v0.5.1](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.5.1): Improved documentation and structure, enhancing the user experience.
+- [v0.5.1](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.5.1): Improved documentation, structure, and user experience.
-- [v0.5.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.5.0): Added new features such as automatic release note generation, automatic README updates, and header image generation.
+- [v0.5.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.5.0): Added new features including automatic release note generation, README auto-update, and header image generation.
-- [v0.4.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.4.0): Added automatic release note generation (experimental feature) and improvements to the GitHub Service.
+- [v0.4.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.4.0): Added automatic release note generation feature (experimental), improved GitHub Service.
 - [v0.3.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.3.0): Added detailed comment generation and change suggestion features.
-- [v0.2.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.2.0): Integrated Google Generative AI, improved the label management system, and enhanced usability.
+- [v0.2.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.2.0): Integrated Google Generative AI, improved label management system, enhanced usability.
-- [v0.1.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.1.0): Implemented automatic issue labeling functionality.
+- [v0.1.0](https://github.com/Sunwood-ai-labs/IRIS/releases/tag/v0.1.0): Implemented the automatic issue labeling feature.

 ## 🔄 Workflow

-The following diagram illustrates the workflow of IRIS:
+The following diagram illustrates the flow of operations for IRIS:

 ```mermaid
 %%{init:{'theme':'base','themeVariables':{'primaryColor':'#024959','primaryTextColor':'#F2C335','primaryBorderColor':'#F2AE30','lineColor':'#A1A2A6','secondaryColor':'#593E25','tertiaryColor':'#F2C335','noteTextColor':'#024959','noteBkgColor':'#F2C335','textColor':'#024959','fontSize':'18px'}}}%%